Water quality

 Under the Private Water Supply Regulations 2016 the District Council have a duty to risk assess and monitor the quality of the water from all Private Water Supplies that provide water to two or more properties.
 The owners and consumers of Private Water Supplies that only serve single properties can request also request a risk assessment and monitoring.

 The District Council charges the owners of supplies for carrying out risk assessments, sampling visits and investigations.
 We also pass on sample analysis costs.
-(Please refer to the related documents for further information on charges).
+Please see the Council's Fees and Charges here for details : Council fees and charges - Chichester District Council (opens new window)

 How often we monitor, depends on the size of the supply (in terms of daily volume of water or commercial use) and the result of the risk assessment.
 Risk Assessments are useful in identifying potential improvements to supplies that will reduce the risk of contamination.
 Where supply owners rectify defects or put other control measures in place to minimise the risk, the frequency of monitoring may reduce (to the legal minimum level).
 In general, large domestic or commercial supplies will be monitored 2-4 times per year.
 Small domestic supplies will generally be monitored once every 5 years, although monitoring frequencies may increase if the risk assessment shows there is a risk of contamination of the water.
 Single domestic supplies are only monitored at the request of the owner/consumer of the supply.